sassoftware/restaf-demos/README.md

   a.
 Note: Unfortunately I have not been able to find a version on azureai that supports retrieval.
 Hopefully this will be resolved soon.(https://github.com/Azure/azure-sdk-for-js/issues/28550)

-## @sassoftware/viya-assistantjs

-@sassoftware/viya-assistantjs is a JavaScript library(esm) with the following key features

-1. Write your first assistant in a few minutes.
-2. Supports both openai Assistant and azureai Assistant.
-3. Uses the azureai API pattern to support openai Assistant.
-This allows switching between the two with simple configuration changes.
-4. It comes with a builtin tools for integration with Viya
-    - listing reports, librefs
-    - listing tables in a specified library
-    - retrieving data from a specified table
-5. Append to/or replace the builtin tools with your own tools
-6. Run the library in nodejs or browser enviroment - usually a react application
-7. Comes with documentation to make the journey less painful

 ## Usage Notes